cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.csharp.md

 - *Type:* double

-Percent of session traffic to shed 0 - 100.
-Defaults to `0`.
+The percent of existing sessions to shed from the pool, according to the session policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#session_percent LoadBalancerPool#session_percent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#session_percent LoadBalancerPool#session_percent}

 ---